 Need Board Help?
-Two Tools to Create a Fundraising Board
+2 Tools to Create a Fundraising Board

 Your board’s the best.
 Nevertheless, you struggle to engage them in fundraising.
 How can you enlist them?
-Organize your influence tools into a campaign to engage?
-Unfamiliar with the tools?
+Organize your influence tools into a campaign, Unfamiliar with the tools?
 Read on.

 Fundraising Board Tools

 You use your Experience Tool when you invite members to help with fundraising tasks.
 Select tasks to infect your members with the joy of philanthropy.